Back

 Step 8.
 Collect feedback and improve

-After you release your MVP, you will need to gather customers’ opinions on the solution and improve or pivot it.
-The simplest way to get the answers is to ask, so no surprise the most popular approach to this step is an in-app survey.
+After you release your MVP, you will need to gather customer’s opinion on the solution and improve or pivot it.
+The simplest way to get the answers is to ask, so there’s no surprise that the most popular approach to this step is an in-app survey.

 Step 9.
 Maintain after launch